AMCKEN205/ClipKeep/README.md

 # ClipKeep
 MVC web app that provides a clipboard accessible across different devices!
 Users can store at max 5 items at  one time.
 If the users pastes a new item and is at the 5 items limit their oldest item is deleted.

+Users are restricted to stroing text or images.

 Implemented in C#/ASP.NET for server side logic, Cosmos DB for the database and some HTML + CSS + JS (largely JQuery) on the frontend.

 # Site URL: https://clipkeep.azurewebsites.net/